Dress Code and Appearance

 o Shirt: any suitable smart, business-style shirt, with collar and sleeves.
 Subtle stripes and checks are acceptable, other patterns are not.
 The shirt must not be made of a sheer or see-through material.

 o Tie: male students are expected to wear the Sixth Form tie

-o Shoes: black (no boots or trainers)
+o Shoes: black or brown formal shoes (no boots or trainers)

-o Jumper: black or grey, V-neck (to be worn under a jacket and over a shirt – no hoodies OR sweatshirts)
+o Jumper: black or grey, V-neck (to be worn under a jacket and over a shirt – no hoodies or sweatshirts)

 o Hair: unusual hairstyles or colourings are not acceptable

 o Jewellery: one plain stud per ear, worn in the earlobe: no other visible piercings.
 Other jewellery including rings and necklaces must be unobtrusive.
 (Students cannot wear nose studs or other facial piercings.)